Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Evaluation

-Moreover, we analyzed the popularity of MCP servers containing risky tools by examining the number of GitHub stars associated with their public repositories.
-As shown in \autoref{fig:star_statistics}, more than 200 servers (almost 20\%) have already gained over 100 stars, suggesting that a significant number of projects with risky tools are attracting significant developer attention.
-Furthermore, a smaller but non-negligible set of servers has exceeded 1,000 stars, highlighting that even highly popular and widely adopted MCP servers are vulnerable to risky tool exposures.
-This observation indicates that the security concerns we observe are not confined to obscure or inactive projects, but extend into servers with established visibility and community trust.
-Although a large proportion of servers currently remain in the low-star range (0–100), this is not surprising given that MCP is a relatively new ecosystem and many servers have only been released recently, thus not having sufficient time to accumulate community visibility.
-Therefore, this does not imply a lack of interest in the community.
+Moreover, we assessed the popularity of MCP servers with risky tools via their GitHub stars.
+As shown in \autoref{fig:star_statistics}, 82 servers (22\%) have 100+ stars, indicating that many projects with risky tools gained notable developer attention.
+Furthermore, several servers exceed 1,000 stars, suggesting that even widely adopted MCP servers face significant tool exposure risks.
+Thus, these security issues extend beyond obscure projects to popular ones as well.
+Although most servers remain in the low-star range (0–100), this is expected, as MCP is new and many servers were only recently released, without sufficient time to build community visibility, which does not reflect a lack of community interest.

+As discussed above, the attack capability of an MCP server is related to its function type. \autoref{tab:category_risk} shows the distribution of attack capabilities across the functional categories of MCP servers.
+Almost all MCP server categories 90.5\%) can cover all three attack capabilities.
+Only \texttt{Geospatial \& Transportation} and \texttt{Multimedia Processing} lacks the \textit{Privacy Disclosure} capability, as their primary functionality focuses on rendering or transforming content rather than transmitting user data to external endpoints.
+For \textit{Parasitic Ingestion}, \texttt{Information Retrieval} servers rank highest in count and \texttt{Social Media Platforms} rank highest in proportion, both serving as primary entry points for parasitic ingestion.
+They focus on aggregating large volumes of external content inherently expand ingestion surfaces, making them especially prone to malicious prompt injection.